sigstore/model-transparency/slsa_for_models/README.md

 ### Accelerators
-Future work will involve covering training ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.
-As an example, we could use [Tekton Chains][tekton-chains] to support [training ML models using Kubeflow][tekton-kubeflow].
+Future work will involve covering training ML models that require access to accelerators (i.e., GPUs, TPUs).

 ### Platforms
-While this example has targeted GitHub Actions and Tekton in GCP, we aim to bring support for other platforms (e.g., GCB and GitLab) and model training environments.
+While our examples have targeted GitHub Actions and Tekton in GCP, we aim to bring support for other platforms (e.g., GCB and GitLab) and model training environments.

 ### Directory Format